-If there was objective evidence of impairment for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in the statement of profit or loss - was removed from equity and recognised in the statement of profit or loss.
+If there was objective evidence of impairment for available-for-sale financial assets, the cumulative loss - measured as the difference between the acquisition cost and the current fair value, less any impairment loss on that financial asset previously recognised in profit or loss - was removed from equity and recognised in profit or loss.

-Impairment losses on equity instruments that were recognised in the statement of profit or loss were not reversed through the statement of profit or loss in a subsequent period.
+Impairment losses on equity instruments that were recognised in profit or loss were not reversed through profit or loss in a subsequent period.

-If the fair value of a debt instrument classified as available-for-sale increased in a subsequent period and the increase could be objectively related to an event occurring after the impairment loss was recognised in the statement of profit or loss, the impairment loss was reversed through the statement of profit or loss.
+If the fair value of a debt instrument classified as available-for-sale increased in a subsequent period and the increase could be objectively related to an event occurring after the impairment loss was recognised in profit or loss, the impairment loss was reversed through profit or loss.